vmware/container-service-extension/docs/CONTRIBUTING.md

 - Configure broker settings
   - Set **catalog** to public shared catalog within org where the template will be published to (usually cse)
   - Set **network** to org VDC network that will be used during the install process.
 Should have outbound access to the public internet
-  - Set **org** to the vCD org that will store the kubernetes templates
+  - Set **org** to the VCD org that will store the kubernetes templates
   - Set **vdc** to VDC for the org that will be used during the install process
 - Adjust config file permissions with: `chmod 600 path/to/config.yaml` (unsure how to do this step on windows)